folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Transaction date.** Date of the transaction.
-*   **Type.** Transaction type: Allocation, Credit, Encumbrance, Payment, Pending Payment, or Transfer.
+*   **Type.** Transaction type: Allocation, Credit, Encumbrance, Payment, Pending Payment, Rollover transfer, or Transfer.
 *   **Amount.** Amount for the transaction.
 Negative values are in parentheses.
 *   **From.** Fund code of the fund from which a transfer was made into the budget.
 *   **To.** Fund code of the fund to which a transfer was made from the budget.